geohang/dry-creek-cz-seismic/README.md

 held-out lines, and the 85 retained parameter sets.
 Figures are written to `_figures_local/` and are not tracked here.

-## Citation

-If you use this code or data, please cite the paper above and this repository.
-See `CITATION.cff`.

 ## License